 London product design firm Seymourpowell has revealed a concept for a commercial first-class aircraft cabin with private rooms that feature full-size beds (+ slideshow).

-Seymourpowell designed the First Spaces interior after finding that passengers were willing to pay more for first-class cabin seats as they offered privacy and personal space.
+Seymourpowell designed the First Spaces interior for the Airbus A380 after finding that passengers were willing to pay more for first-class cabin seats as they offered privacy and personal space.